hectornr666/ServerTools_HCOfork/README.md

 Replace the ServerTools.dll with my files from: https://github.com/hectornr666/ServerTools_HCOfork/releases
 <br>
+<b>i am using another harmony version than OC, if you like to use the tested version, please download and override with: -> <a href="https://github.com/pardeike/Harmony/releases/tag/v1.2.0.1">0Harmony.dll v.1.2.0.1</a>
 <h1>Editing the ServerToolsConfig.xml</h1>
 <b>AGAIN: The mod will keep all existing config files and will work with ServerTools 18.3.1.</b>
 <br><br><b>Update</b> following line: